What to Expect After Cataract Surgery?

 Enhanced quality of life

-Since cataracts develop slowly, it may have taken you a while to notice that your vision deteriorated.
+Since cataracts develop slowly, it may have taken you a while to notice that your vision has deteriorated.
 Maybe you were finding it difficult to read or drive, but you simply put it down to getting older.
 This can lead to you gradually stopping doing the activities you once loved, which can cause both depression and anxiety

 Cataract testing